richgel999/ufo_data/bin/anon_pdf.md

 *   [https://aip.scitation.org/doi/10.1063/1.1703717](https://aip.scitation.org/doi/10.1063/1.1703717)
 *   [https://arxiv.org/pdf/1607.03319.pdf](https://arxiv.org/pdf/1607.03319.pdf)

-Note: It is thought the ARL anti-gravity studies ended in 1970 with the passage of the Mansfield Amendments, which limit military funding of research that lack a specific military function.
+>**_Note_**: It is thought the ARL anti-gravity studies ended in 1970 with the passage of the Mansfield Amendments, which limit military funding of research that lack a specific military function.
+>

-Some of the research looks to have been moved to the Air Force Rocket Propulsion Laboratory (see June 1972).
+>Some of the research looks to have been moved to the Air Force Rocket Propulsion Laboratory (see June 1972).

 **(PUBLIC DOMAIN)** - May 1957 — U.S. civilian organization NICAP is told a fake UAP crash story in Everglades, FL.
 The source is an Associated Press employee and “former Signal Corps engineer” with ties to the NSA, who admits to faking the story but provides no motive.